cbdumas/cbdumas.com/personal_site/posts/church_encoding2.markdown

 instance Folable ListC where
     foldr f z (ListC l) = l z f

--- and many other instances are easy to do given 'foldr': instance Functor ListC where
+-- and a few other instances are easy to do given 'foldr': instance Functor ListC where
     fmap f = foldr (cons . f) nil